 Ingredients

-• 6 tablespoons plain yogurt with live, active cultures or a premade yogurt starter *see notes below
+- 6 tablespoons plain yogurt with live cultures or a premade yogurt starter *see notes below

 Instructions

-1. Pour milk into a heavy-bottomed saucepan or Dutch oven, and slowly bring the temperature to 180 degrees Fahrenheit, stirring constantly to prevent the milk from scorching and sticking to the bottom of the pan.
+- Pour milk into a heavy-bottomed saucepan or Dutch oven, and slowly bring the temperature to 180 degrees Fahrenheit, stirring constantly to prevent the milk from scorching and sticking to the bottom of the pan.
 Note: It’s best to use a candy or instant-read thermometer to measure the temperature accurately.
-If you don’t have a candy thermometer, however, you can simply heat the milk to just below the boiling point, when tiny bubbles start to form around the edge of the pot.
-You can also use a slow cooker to bring the yogurt up to temperature.
-This eliminates the need to stir constantly.
+If you don’t have a candy thermometer, however, you can simply heat the milk to just below the boiling point when tiny bubbles start to form around the edge of the pot.
+You can also use a slow cooker to bring the yogurt up to temperature, stirring occasionally.

-3. When the milk cools to 110 degrees Fahrenheit, stir in the starter yogurt or starter culture.
+- When the milk cools to 110 degrees Fahrenheit, whisk in the starter yogurt or starter culture.
 Be sure that the yogurt is completely blended into the milk.
 Do this quickly without allowing the milk to cool.
 Divide milk evenly between 2 quart or 4 pint-size canning jars.
 Wipe the rim, and apply the lid and ring loosely to the jar.

 Notes